 The heated debate between subtitles vs dubbing

 There are many reasons why people might prefer movie subtitles vs dubbing.
 In the end, it is really about personal preference.
-Below we’ve listed some popular opinions we’ve heard over the years about these subjects.
+Below we’ve listed popular opinions we’ve heard over the years about these subjects.

 People who prefer subtitles often say that…